antonpeetso/stadus_skills/README.md

 2. Add "TriggerServerEvent('stadus_skills:addStrength', GetPlayerServerId(PlayerId()), (math.random() + 0))" to esx_gym where you want people to gain Strength.
 3. Add "TriggerServerEvent('stadus_skills:addFishing', GetPlayerServerId(PlayerId()), (math.random() + 0))" to your favorite fishing-mod.
 (I had my own fishing system so some tweaking might be required)
 4. Add "TriggerServerEvent('stadus_skills:addDrugs', GetPlayerServerId(PlayerId()), (math.random() + 0))" to esx_drugs where you want people to gain drug-skill.

+## Requirements
+* MySQL-database
+* some knowledge of LUA
+* Essentialmode and ES Extended

 ## How to use
 When driving, after a while you will gain driving-skill.